Friday, September 30, 2011

 (…with humble apologies to George Orwell’s “Shooting an Elephant”)

-Thinking about it now, I realize how much teachers had detested the Committee’s presence at the legislative sessions of 2011-12.
+Thinking about it now, I realize how much teachers had detested the Committee’s presence at the legislative sessions several years ago.
 The helplessness of teachers in the defense of their defined-benefit plan was quite obvious to all stakeholders, especially the Committee.
-After the pension reform bill was passed, CEO vultures from the Committee and the Civic Federation moved quickly in to carve up the teachers’ retirement melon by establishing spheres of influence over the profits they would reap from enrollment in the Tier Three “defined-contribution” option, the beginning of the final demise of the defined-benefit plan in 2021.
+After the pension reform bill was passed, CEO vultures from the Committee and the Civic Federation moved quickly in to carve up the teachers’ retirement melon by establishing spheres of influence over the profits they would reap from enrollment in the Tier Three “defined-contribution” option, the beginning of the final demise of the defined-benefit plan in Illinois.

-In 2011, many teachers had created a semblance of solidarity by forming a group called the Illinois Stalwart Pension Advocates (ISPA), which vehemently opposed exploitation by plutocrats that attacked their pension.
+In 2011, a few retired teachers had created a semblance of solidarity by forming a group called the Illinois Stalwart Pension Advocates (ISPA), which vehemently opposed exploitation by the plutocrats that attacked their pensions.
 The ISPA was essentially a small faction that emerged out of the now defunct Illinois Education Association (IEA).
-The ISPA was largely made up of retired activists, two “Roamin’ Dudes” (so named by a legislator), and some young teachers who lived in the Chicago land area.
+The ISPA was largely made up of retired activists, two “Roamin’ Dudes” (so named by an X-legislator), and a few young teachers who lived in the Chicago land area.

-These dissident teachers employed the revolutionary method of meeting, calling, and emailing legislators (or sending postcards to them) associated with the “We Are One” coalition in 2011, which included the IEA, IFT, AFSCME, AFL-CIO, Police and Firemen.
-Although the Committee and its media organizations continued to successfully manipulate the populace into hysterical, pension envy – the other most destructive force against the public pensions’ system of Illinois – no one thought to address them since “[They Were] One.”
+Dissident retirees and teachers employed the revolutionary method of meeting, calling, and emailing legislators (or sending postcards to them) associated with the “We Are One” coalition of 2011, which included the IEA, IFT, AFSCME, AFL-CIO, Police and Firemen.
+Although the Committee and its media organizations continued to successfully manipulate the populace into hysterical, pension envy or Zavast – the other destructive force against the public pensions’ system of Illinois – no one thought to address them since “[They Were] One.”

 Even though contacting legislators had little effect on the Committee’s vast wealth and resources to intimidate the General Assembly (GA), the ISPA did not make my job easy, for I had to tally their form letters and telephone calls to legislators for the Committee and our “insiders” in the GA.
 (It might have been a lot worse for me if the IEA had united with those apostates and rallied in Springfield before the fall veto session of 2012).

-To my credit, I busted up a few renegades back then, though most teachers were astonishingly passive and indifferent about defending their rights and thought that political activism was a subversive activity, except when they were told to respond as a call to action with their barrage of emailed form letters that were sent straight to the legislators’ junk-mail folder (repetitive subject headings identified them as spam).
+To my credit, I busted up a few renegades back then, though most teachers and retirees were astonishingly passive and indifferent about defending their rights and thought that political activism was a subversive activity, except when they were told to respond as a call to action with their barrage of emailed form letters that were sent straight to the legislators’ junk-mail folder (of course, repetitive subject headings identified them as spam).

-It is true that most retired teachers at that time were not politically engaged, but they were whizzes in vacationing, gardening and golfing; of course, active teachers were hijacked by test-based obsession, value-added assessment, punitive accountability, performance-based agreements, merit-pay plans, diminishing autonomy, dictatorial administrators, bureaucratic and legislative malfeasance, government vouchers and financial improprieties, officious mega-rich foundations, the imposition of market-based data-gathering approaches, incompetent and meddlesome school-boards, and the privatization and deregulation of public education.
-To put it simply: they had no time to afford.
+It is true that most retired teachers at that time were not politically engaged, but they were whizzes in vacationing, gardening and golfing; of course, current teachers were hijacked by test-based obsession, value-added assessment, punitive accountability, performance-based agreements, merit-pay plans, diminishing autonomy, dictatorial administrators, bureaucratic and legislative malfeasance, government vouchers and financial improprieties, officious mega-rich foundations, impositions of market-based data-gathering approaches, incompetent and meddlesome school-boards, and the privatization and deregulation of public education.
+To put it simply: they had no time to engage.

-Thus, I curiously developed an intolerable sense of remorse after the Committee and the 97th GA robbed Illinois teachers of their defined-benefit pension plan.
-After all, teachers only wanted what they had paid for throughout their long careers and what was promised them: their right to an earned, deferred income that was constitutionally guaranteed in 1970 until the Committee’s substantial and wealthy influence on the courts ruled otherwise.
+Thus, I curiously developed an intolerable sense of remorse after the Committee and the 97th Illinois GA robbed Illinois teachers of their defined-benefit pension plan.
+After all, teachers only wanted what they had paid for throughout their long careers and what was promised them: their right to a rightfully-earned, deferred income that was constitutionally guaranteed in 1970 until the Committee’s substantial and wealthy influence on the courts ruled otherwise.

-One day, while I was unwinding in my office and watching Fox News, a very old man came sprinting through the opened door.
+One day, while I was unwinding in my office and reading Crain's Chicago Business, a very old man came sprinting through the opened door.
 He was bellowing about how a member of the ISPA had gone quite mad in a local high school gymnasium while showing a power-point presentation to a few interested teachers who could never retire since the passage of the “long-ago and far away” 2012 pension reform.
-I was told how he had thrown his laser pointer at a Committee member, who he discovered had infiltrated the not quite clandestine meeting, and then absconded.
+I was told how he had thrown his laser pointer at a Committee member, who he discovered had infiltrated the not-quite clandestine meeting, and then he absconded.

 After inquiring further about the incident, I asked the very old man to guide me to this renegade.
 I grabbed some paper clips and a rubber band on my desk and left my office.
 A few frightened teachers stopped me on my way and told me about his irrational behavior.

 On Fahner Boulevard, we saw signs of his trail.
-We passed several busted “Illinois Is Broke” pavilions, overturned tables, squashed attaché cases, scattered Abraham Lincoln pennants, colorful leaflets about police and firemen entitlements, and many onlookers motionless with fear.
+We passed several busted “Illinois Is Broke” pavilions, overturned tables, squashed attaché cases, scattered Illinois Policy Institute pennants, colorful leaflets about police and firemen entitlements from the Chicago Tribune, and many onlookers motionless with fear.

 I remember it was a vibrant day in early May.
 It was also the annual lobbying jamboree for the ITPA.
 As we walked slowly together, we began questioning bystanders about the whereabouts of this elusive rebel but failed to gather any useful information.
-I began to have second and third thoughts when the very old man suddenly saw him in the distance.
+I began to have second and third thoughts.
 There was a small commotion, and some Committee members and several politicians were running in the opposite direction.
-Apparently, the extremely-old Speaker of the House had been kicked in the testicles and was writhing on the sidewalk.
+Apparently, the extremely-old Illinois Speaker of the House had been kicked in the testicles and was writhing on the sidewalk.

 I had already sent for a backup and for some provisions when an ITPA lobbyist handed me a box of 100 Universal Jumbo paperclips from his trembling hands.
 By now, quite a few people had gathered behind me to watch my every move.
 They began to shout: “Burn the illusion out of him!”
 “Freedom is slavery!”
 “Ignorance is strength!”
 (I must say, their taunts sounded strangely familiar).